grafana/loki/docs/sources/logql/_index.md

 `{{ TrimRight .path "/" }}`
 ```

-`TrimSpace` TrimSpace returns a slice of the string s, with all leading
+`TrimSpace` TrimSpace returns string s with all leading
 and trailing white space removed, as defined by Unicode.

 ```template